 - Responds to needs of special populations such as persons living in poverty or other disenfranchised persons

 - Supplies services or programs that would likely be discontinued – or would need to be provided by another not-for-profit or government provider – if the decision was made on a purely financial basis

 - Responds to public health needs

-- Involves education or research that improves overall community health
+- Involves education that improves overall community health.

-Please indicate a close estimate of the number of persons directly served by this community benefit program during the fiscal year being reported.
-For example, indicate the number of persons who received blood screenings, attended education sessions or received meals.
+Estimate of the number of persons directly served by this program for the fiscal year being reported.
+For example, indicate the number of persons receiving blood pressure screenings, attending a community presentation or participating in a support group.

 Primary Source of Internal U-M Funding

 For reporting purposes, we need to distinguish between activities funded primarily by the Hospital and Health Centers, the Medical School or another source.
 Please select the funding source that fits most appropriately.

 List and calculate the cost of donated medical procedures, tests, and supplies used for activities such as screening examinations, functional evaluations or laboratory tests.